cybershrapnel/HybridTales/README.md

 venv\Scripts\activate.bat
 hypercorn main:app --bind 0.0.0.0:443 --certfile certificate.crt --keyfile private.key --log-level debug
 ```
 note: I had to concantenate my two crt files provided by zerossl into one crt file for my server to authenticate with openai.
 I do not know if this is always a needed step or not.
-This was only need for domain access and not localhost access.
+This was only needed for domain access and not localhost access.

 Once the local server is running: